-The ‘Looking For Alaska’ Cast Will Make Your YA Dreams Come True — EXCLUSIVE
+The ‘Looking For Alaska’ Cast Is Ready To Make Your YA Dreams Come True

 Before there was The Fault in Our Stars and Paper Towns, there was John Green's Looking for Alaska.
 The bestselling young adult author's debut novel hit shelves in 2005, taking readers to an isolated boarding school with whimsically intelligent kids.
 Soon to be a Hulu limited series, the story's focus on a vulnerable stage in life remains resonant with longtime admirers, and the Looking for Alaska cast's thoughts on the adaptation process will make these YA fans proud.